pedro-acunha/Summer_internship_IA_2022/README.md

 ## Task 1: Exploring Galaxy Zoo data
 The Galaxy Zoo project provided the classification results in the following website: https://data.galaxyzoo.org/

 The first thing to do is download the data.
-You will get the dataset from Galaxy Zoo 2.
+You will get the dataset from Galaxy Zoo 2 (https://zenodo.org/record/3565489#.YsglD9JByV6).
-Read this page carefully alongside this one.
-It is important to cross-reference theimages with the classification from Galaxy Zoo.
+Read the description page carefully alongside with this paper: https://doi.org/10.1093/mnras/stt1458.
+It is important to cross-reference the images with the classification from Galaxy Zoo.
 You can do it by using the ObjID.
 The class you will consider for the classification is the “gz2_class”.
 My recommendation is for you to identify the classes in the dataset and select a random sample of sources with that label (e.g. 2,000 galaxies classified as Er, etc).
 You are free to choose the number of classes you want to use (e.g, 2 for a binary classification, or all